VitaliyVoronov/account-service/README.md

-# account service
+# Account service

-Java Spring boot service
-Account service for managing users and user's accounts
+service for managing users and user's accounts

 ## Intro